Calgary commercial real estate

 Office real estate market

 Calgary's strong economy has fueled real estate growth for the region.
-Calgary has 39.8 million square feet (sq ft.) of downtown office space and 25.0 million sq ft. of beltline and suburban office space across all classes.
+Calgary has 39.8 million square feet of downtown office space and 25.2 million square feet of beltline and suburban office space across all classes.

 The average age of Calgary's office buildings is the youngest of any major Canadian city, which offers benefits such as efficient building systems, high environmental standards and state of the art design with high efficiency leasing.